Avinashkumar-git/React.js/README.md

 22. ### What are controlled components?

-   In Controlled component,  the form data is handeled by Rieact itself.
+      In Controlled component,  the form data is handeled by React itself.

     The controlled components will be implemented using the below steps,